The Benefits of Promoting Posts on Facebook (And How to Do It!)

 Conclusion

-Facebook advertising's premise is to be extremely strategic and precise.
+Facebook advertising's premise is to be highly strategic and precise.
 Your startup should work to follow the buyer's journey and build carefully targeted audiences.
 Doing so will help you nurture leads and build loyal fans.

 Whether you're intimidated by the world of Facebook Ads and boosting posts or if it all seems like a piece of cake, don't let this tool go underutilized!
 It's worth the learning curve for the flexibility it allows you in reaching your targeted audience.